CtrlK

 Conciseness

 Extremely verbose.
 The 'When to Use This Skill' section repeats what the description already covers.
-The detailed explanations of what CPU/GPU/memory/disk detection entails are unnecessary—Claude knows what these are.
-The full JSON output example, the exhaustive recommendation tables, and the lengthy 'How This Skill Works' section explaining obvious concepts all waste tokens.
-The troubleshooting and best practices sections add marginal value with generic advice.
+The detailed JSON output example, the exhaustive recommendation breakdowns, and the lengthy 'How This Skill Works' section explain things Claude can infer.
+The 'Best Practices' and 'Troubleshooting' sections add significant padding.
+Much of this could be cut by 60%+ without losing actionable information.

 1 / 3